yunika-giles/Devops_Projects/Docker_Projects/docker_project.md

-# DevOp Project: Deploy a Dynamic Website by running a docker container
+# DevOp Project: Deploying a Dynamic Website on a docker container

 ## Project Outline
 - The Development and Production environment should be separated.